Best things to do in Miami

 What is it?
 Owner Suzy Batlle’s idyllic Little Havana ice cream shop, churning out delicious “Cuban” flavors inspired by her favorite childhood combinations—guava and cream cheese, café con leche and more.
 To find it, just look for the giant ice cream cone on Calle Ocho.

 Why go?
 Azucar’s inspired many a copycat but its flavors, all original and made in-house, are inimitable, especially the famous Abuela María with vanilla ice cream, Maria crackers, guava and cream cheese.
-Don’t miss the cheeky tees by the register emblazoned with catchy Cuban idioms.
+Be sure to snag one of the cheeky tees emblazoned with catchy Cuban idioms that hang by the register.

 What is it?
 Miami’s first craft brewery set off a citywide boom, prompting many more brew houses to open nearby in Wynwood and beyond.
 But a visit to this unassuming warehouse with a humble taproom and lone food truck in the outskirts of the colorful neighborhood is still a must.